Kastobi/ci_ms2_aggregator/README.md

 Validation was used on regular basis while developing and before submission.

 #### HTML Validator

+##### index.html

 The index.html was validated by [HTML validator](https://validator.w3.org/) and passed without errors.

+##### specrunner.html

+The specrunner.html was validated by [HTML validator](https://validator.w3.org/) and returned a warning.
+The criticised "type="application/javascript"" was removed and afterwards it passed without errors.

 #### CSS Validator
 The styles.css was validated by [jigsaw validator](https://jigsaw.w3.org/css-validator/) and passed without errors.

 #### JS Validator

+##### script.js

 The script.js was validated by [JSHint](https://jshint.com/).

-As it returned warnings the following options were set;
+As it returned warnings, the following options were set;
 - esversion: 8 (to use "async function"; coverage per caniuse.com: 92,69%, assumption: front-end devs will use up-to-date browsers)
-- globals: d3, crossfilter, dc, trends, console (first ones imported via index.hrml script tags, console just error log)
+- globals: d3, crossfilter, dc, trends, $, console (first ones imported via index.html script tags, console just error log)

+No warnings remained.

+##### spec.js

+The spec.js was validated by [JSHint](https://jshint.com/).

+As it returned warnings, the following options were set;

+- esversion: 8 (see script.js)
+- globals like in script js, added Jasmine specifics (describe, it, expect) and cdnjsFullList, cdnjsProcessedList ( declared in script.js)

 No warnings remained.

 ### Manual testing

 A console warning derived from a removed d3 color scheme, supported by dc for backward compatibility, was removed by